 You’ll also need to decide if you want to plant your peas in a regular garden bed or a raised bed.
 If your soil doesn’t drain well, then it might be better to plant your peas in raised beds.

-Once you’ve made all of these decisions and preparations, you’re ready to move on.
+Once you’ve made all of these decisions and preparations, you’re ready to move on with growing peas.

 Timing is Everything

-Timing is the most critical aspect when planting peas.
+Timing is the most critical aspect when growing peas.
 Peas do best in cold and moist weather.
 If you wait too long to plant, the heat will get them and kill your harvest.

 If you plant when the soil is too moist, or the ground isn’t warm enough, then your harvest will never start.